smargarink/Garcia-academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Univeristy of Central Florida
+- name: University of Central Florida
   url: ""

 # Short bio (displayed in user profile at end of posts)